Zlatko Dalić

-Zlatko Dalić (/hr/; born 26 October 1966) is a Croatian professional football manager and former player.
-He has been the manager of the Croatia national team since 2017.
+Zlatko Dalić (/hr/; born 26 October 1966) is a Croatian professional football manager and former player, who currently serves as the manager of the United Arab Emirates national football team.
+He was the manager of the Croatia national football team between 2017 and 2026.
+His career as a footballer was primarily with Hajduk Split – during the 1980s and 1990s – where he played as a defensive midfielder.
+Dalić's managerial career at the club level was predominantly with emerging teams in the Middle East; namely Al-Faisaly, Al-Hilal, and Al Ain, where he collectively won four trophies.

-He has been manager of the Croatia since 2017 and led them to a second and third place finish at the 2018 and 2022 FIFA World Cups, respectively, along with qualifications for UEFA Euro 2020 and UEFA Euro 2024.
-He has consequently been regarded as the greatest manager in the team's history.
+As an international manager, he has led Croatia to a second and third place finish at the 2018 and 2022 FIFA World Cups, respectively, securing two World Cup medals.
+He led the team to second-place and a silver medal in the 2023 UEFA Nations League, later winning the 2024 FIFA Series.
+As the longest-serving head coach of Croatia, he is regarded as the greatest manager in the team's history.
+His management style is known for midfield control, tactical efficiency, and advanced sports psychology.

 Playing career

-During his time as a player, Dalić played for a number of clubs.
+During his time as a player, Dalić played for a number of clubs as a defensive midfielder.
 He started off his youth career at Troglav 1918 Livno, before joining Hajduk Split in 1983 and thus starting his senior career.
 He stayed at Hajduk Split until 1986, after joining Cibalia, which was at that time known as Dinamo Vinkovci.
 Apart from Hajduk Split and Cibalia, Dalić also played for Budućnost Titograd, Velež Mostar and Varteks.
-He finished his career in 2000 at Varteks.
+He finished his career at Varteks in 2000.

-Coaching career
+Managerial career

 Varteks

 After ending his playing career in 2000, he became assistant coach at Varteks.
 From May 2002 to May 2005, Dalić worked as the club's sports director, and during the 2003–04 and 2004–05 seasons he simultaneously acted as assistant coach for Miroslav Blažević.

 In May 2005, he was appointed manager of Varteks and in his first season at the helm he won third place in the Croatian First League and reached the final of the Croatian Cup.
 In the first leg of the final, which was played in Rijeka, Varteks lost 0–4 to HNK Rijeka.
-In the second leg in Varaždin, Dalić nearly created a sensation leading the team to a 5–1 win, but they were one goal short from lifting the silverware.
+In the second leg in Varaždin, Dalić nearly created a sensation leading the team to a 5–1 win, but they were one goal short of winning the competition.